Hiring occupational health services

 If you need further information on Occupational Health or workplace health issues or don’t know where to start, you have the option to check on the excellent knowledge bases of the websites mentioned below or to contact one of the free Occupational Health national services on:

-OH support is expensive; you are paying for a private health service and everyone knows how expensive that is.
-So one of the first questions to ask is what level of Occupational Health support can I afford?
+OH services are expensive; you are paying for a private health service and everyone knows how expensive that is.
+So one of the first questions to ask is what level of Occupational Health support can the business afford?
+Are you aiming for the bare minimum to stay compliant or an all -singing and dancing service?

-To help you answer this question, follow the simple flowchart with three questions to ask.
+To help you answer this question, follow the simple flowchart above, and ask the three questions.

 Some health checks need special qualifications or experience such as: